ha5dzs/volciclab-utilities/OptiTrack/Readme.md

 Return values are:
 `framecounter`, `timestamp`, these are single numbers, one specified the number of frames, the other specifies the time elapsed since data acquisition began
 `translation` is an n-by-3 array, for n number of rigid bodies.
 They are X-Y-Z triplets.
-As per the streaming settings in Motive, Z is upwards.
+As per the streaming settings in Motive, Z is upward, and units are in metres.
 `quaternion` is an n-by-4 array, for n number of rigid bodies.
-This is the rotation data for each rigid body, in quaternion format.
+This is the rotation data for each rigid body, in quaternion (`W-X-Y-Z` or `w-i-j-k`) format.
 ***

 ### `volciclab_optitrack_start_recording(natnet_object, take_name)`